6 Tips How to Make a Clickbait Thumbnail for YouTube

 The definition of the clickbait says that the main purpose of the clickbait is to attract attention and encourage a visitor to click on your link or in this case – YouTube video.

-There are 2 tips of clickbait thumbnails, and we will cover each other in detail.
+There are 2 tips for creating clickbait thumbnails, and we will cover each other in detail.

 1. Promising Clickbait